Berkeley-CS61B/website-fa23/materials/hw/hw2/index.md

 `InteractivePercolationVisualizer.java` animates the results of opening sites in a percolation system, using the mouse as input.
 It takes a command-line integer `N` that specifies the grid size.
-As a bonus, it prints out the sequence of sites opened in the same format used by `PercolationVisualizer` (described above), so you can use it to prepare interesting files for testing.
+As a bonus, it prints out the sequence of sites opened in the same format used by `PercolationPicture` (described above), so you can use it to prepare interesting files for testing.
 If you design an interesting data file, feel free to share it on Ed.

 {% include alert.html type="task" content="
-**Task**: Uncomment all the code in `InteractivePercolationVisualizer.java` and follow the same steps as `PercolationVisualizer` to run the interactive visualizer.
+**Task**: Open `InteractivePercolationVisualizer.java` and follow the same steps as `PercolationPicture` to run the interactive visualizer.
 Note that for the interactive version, you **do not** need to provide a program argument.

 Use this tool to help you debug your `Percolation.java` methods!